supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 >
 > Now you go back to your collection and realize that you have mistakenly deleted a whole branch.
 You look into your backup history, but to your horror it is empty!
 >
 > In fact, deleting that 5GB file filled your snapshot reserve space with the movie's content.
-And since your snapshot reserve size was 5GB, it filled the entire space.
+And since your snapshot reserve size was 5GB, it filled the entire space, flushing out previous data from your collection.

 Creating a partition will dedicate the entire snapshot reserve space to content on that partition only.
 It will help to prevent a story like that from happening to you.